OscarAzeem/Courses_Info/pl_sql_udemy_info.md

         * Fires whenever a DML, a DDL, or **system event occurs on a schema or database.**
     * Application trigger:
         * Fires whenever an event occurs within a particular application (outside the database)
+* When a raise_application_error sentence is raised, the trigger/procedure its ended.
+* Everytime a trigger is raised depending on the condition which the trigger is fired, the DBMS server adds two new values to the buffer called :old.column_name and :new.column_name.
+Like all the bind variables, they can be accessed by the operator: ':'.

 ## Trigger Event Types
 * You can write triggers that fire whenever one of the following operations occurs in the database: